 FORT Dungarees are born out of a love for simple design and production.
 We believe that what you wear is an expression of yourself, we strive to express respect and celebration of our fellow man and the environment through our clothes.

-Our Black FORT Dungarees are made in a fair trade certified facility located in Dharamsala in the foothills of the Indian Himalayas.
-Dharamsala is the political and spiritual capital for Tibetan refugees, and home to the Dalai Lama.
+FORT garments are made in a fair trade certified facility located in the foothills of the Indian Himalayas.
 The facility was first founded to help Tibetan refugees find work but now employs over 50 staff, spanning Tibetan, Nepalese and Indian cultures.

-The cotton we use to produce our striped and checked collection is cotton which is indigenous to a region of Northern India.
-The farmers do not use any pesticides and synthetic fertilisers in its production and the crop is purely rainfed, making it one of the most water efficient cottons in the world.
+The cotton we use to produce our striped and checked collection is cotton which is indigenous to a region of India.
+The farmers do not use any pesticides and synthetic fertilisers in its production and the crop is purely rain-fed, making it one of the most water efficient cottons in the world.
 It is a pure, non-hybrid variety meaning the seeds can be replanted after every harvest, making it a financially viable option for smaller marginalised cotton farmers.
 The cotton we use for our black dungarees is not currently organic but we are working towards this in the very near future.

-We only use natural dyes in our striped collection, lessening the harm to the environment and the people who work with our garments.
+We only use natural dyes in our striped and checked collection, lessening the harm to the environment and the people who work with our garments.